Ediser-mEDRA/ARDI-service/README.md

   ================================

   The response body contains the whole DigitalRightsholderStatement metadata element and a string **drs** that contain the whole xml sumbitted in the request body.
-To be sure that the submission has been successfully achieved, let's verify that the json response body, the following array must contain all result **SUCCESS**
+To be sure that the submission has been successfully achieved, let's verify that in the json response body, the following array must contain all result **SUCCESS**

-        {
+        { ...
           "accounting": [
                         {
                           "ardi": "10.29414/ardi:1510841716516",